hpc-gridware/clusterscheduler/doc/markdown/manual/installation-guide/02_installation.md

       $SGE_CELL=<your_cell_name>

-   will be set for all further Grid Engine commands.
+   will be set for all further Cluster Scheduler commands.

    Enter cell name [default] >>
    ```